jenny5546/swpp202001-team4/README.md

 - Apr.
 30: Compilation error fix
 - May.
 1: Copy should emit bitwidth, SExt should correctly emit mask, PHI is incorrectly emitted when used by each other
 - May.
 3: Support global variables (SimpleBackend.cpp will lower them to `malloc` + `inttoptr <glb var address>`), switch should print dot at basic block names
+- May.
+7: Fix crash when a constant is given as a branch condition or an undef value is used, let global var allocation only happen at main

 ## How to compile